|

 held a plurality of the population but did not constitute a majority.

-In 2000, approximately 9.4% of citizens identified themselves as nonbelievers or
+In 2010, approximately 16% of the national population identified themselves as nonbelievers or

 See the following documents and maps for more information.